yash7977/Kdd_project_8/README.md

 The confusion matrix shows the ways in which the classification model is confused when it makes the predictions.
 It gives us insight not only into the errors being made by a classifier but more importantly the types of errors that are being made So that we can remove them easily.*

+**F1 Score:**  *F1 Score is necessary when we want to seek a balance between Precision and Recall.
+So, the difference between F1 Score and Accuracy is what we have previously seen that accuracy can be largely contributed by a large number of True Negatives which in most social media data circumstances, we do not focus on much whereas False Negative and False Positive usually has business costs (tangible & intangible) thus F1 Score might be a better measure to use if we need to seek a balance between Precision and Recall and there is an uneven class distribution (large number of Actual Negatives).*

 ### - Conclusion: krishna